rita-barbosa/LAPR2-2223/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US 004 - To submit a request
+# US 004 - To submit an announcement

 ## 1. Requirements Engineering